kyle-strachan/family-tree/README.md

 * The biggest challenge was reindexing the name when someone updated their name.
 * The complexity grew quickly and I had to scale back some ideas to complete in time.
 E.g. dates are currently stored as text, but I wanted to check whether a child's birthdate was greater than the parent's before assigning a parent-child relationship.
-* The biggest win was adding `inquirer` which provides interactivity to the program and highlighted several bugs to resolve, especially input validation.
+* The biggest win was adding `inquirer` which provides interactivity to the program and highlighted several bugs to resolve.
+The use of `option` significantly improved input validation and replaced previous logic.